Doug Band: Post-presidential career

 Band served as counselor and chief advisor to former President Clinton until 2012 and became "the key architect of Clinton's post-presidency."
 During Clinton's post-presidency, Band helped set up and advised President Clinton's personal office and the Clinton Global Initiative and advised the William J. Clinton Foundation in its formative years.
 He created and built the Clinton Global Initiative.
 According to figures released by the Clinton Foundation, CGI raised $69 billion for 2,100 philanthropic projects around the world.
 Clinton has credited Band with CGI: "Doug had the idea to do this," also stating that he was "very grateful for the role that [Band] played when we started out."

 In 2002, Band met Jeffrey Epstein as Clinton and Epstein went on a trip together.
 Band said he disliked Epstein and urged Clinton to cease his relationship with him, which Clinton refused to do.
+Band has been proven to have lied.
+He referred to convicted sex trafficker Maxwell as his "boo-boo."
+However, an article in the October 28, 2002 issue of New York Magazine noted that Band was in fact the one who suggested to Epstein that Clinton use his plane for the September 2002 Africa trip, which in turn strengthened Clinton's relationship with Epstein and also got Epstein, who was at the time greatly unreported in even gossip columns, greater publicity.

 Band claimed in a 2020 interview that he was unaware of Epstein's criminal activities, and he also said Clinton had visited Epstein's island, Little Saint James, in January 2003.
 The flight logs of Epstein's private jets indicate Band has traveled on the airplane 26 times, including two flights on 14 June 2003, together with Epstein and Ghislaine Maxwell, but without Clinton.